-1. Microwave garlic cloves for 15 seconds and the skins slip right off!
+1. Microwave cloves for 15 seconds and the skins slip right off!

-2. The smaller you chop or the more you mash garlic cloves, the stronger the flavor.
+2. The smaller you chop or the more you mash cloves, the stronger the flavor.

 3. Put a knife blade against chopped garlic and press down hard for a finer consistency or put in a plastic bag and pound it with a meat mallet.

-4. Choose garlic bulbs that are firm to the touch when buying in the grocery.
+4. Choose bulbs that are firm to the touch when buying in the grocery.

-5. You can buy peeled or minced garlic in oil in the store but to get the best flavor in cooking always use fresh garlic.
+5. You can buy peeled or minced garlic in oil in the store but to get the best flavor in cooking always use fresh.

-6. Do not refrigerate fresh, unpeeled garlic bulbs but store in a cool, dry place.
+6. Do not refrigerate fresh, unpeeled bulbs but store in a cool, dry place.

-7. Garlic bulbs should keep from 3 to 4 months.
+7. Bulbs should keep from 3 to 4 months.

-9. One medium garlic clove is equal to one teaspoon of minced garlic or one-fourth teaspoon of garlic powder.
+9. One medium clove is equal to one teaspoon of minced garlic or one-fourth teaspoon of powder.